PeoplesGrocers/seti-ui-file-icons/README.md

 Builds the package using typescript into `./lib`

-### `npm run build:scripts`

-Builds the build scripts

 ### `npm run extract`

 Processes the icons and styles in `seti-ui` into JSON files

 ### `npm test`

-Launches the Jest to run tests.
+Uses UVU to run tests.

 ### `npm run lint`